ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     - The `patches` section is where you specify all the patches you want to apply over the resources you deploy in the Kustomize project.
 This section supports different ways to declare and apply patches on resources, [check them out in its official Kubernetes documentation](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/).
 The method used here is probably the cleanest one, since it only needs specifying the path to the patch file.

-6. Test the Kustomize project with kubectl:
+6. Test the Kustomize project with `kubectl`:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/metrics-server | less